theochem/chemtools/doc/sci_doc_global_quadratic.rst

 To obtain the :ref:`derived global reactivity indicators <derived_indicators>` for the quadratic energy model, the maximum number of electrons to saturate the system should be calculated.
-This is obtained by setting the first order derivative of energy, derived in Eq. ???, equal to zero:
+This is obtained by setting the first order derivative of the energy, derived in Eq. ???, equal to zero:

  .. math::